tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 [toy-ir]: https://gist.github.com/tekknolagi/4425b28d5267e7bae8b0d7ef8fb4a671

+I'm writing the post to pave the way for CF's next post on proving abstract interpreters correct for range analysis and known bits analysis inside PyPy.

 Before we begin, I want to note a couple of things:

 * The Toy IR is in SSA form, which means that every variable is defined exactly